DAWN MANDT

 Dawn@redriverrc.com

-Dawn brings nearly 30 years of rural development experience in North Dakota and first joined the RRRC in 1993.
+Dawn brings 34 years of rural development experience in North Dakota and first joined the RRRC in 1993.
 She has served in the roles of Disaster Recovery Coordinator, Economic Developer, SBDC Regional Director, Business Development Director and Funding Strategist prior to becoming the RRRC’s Executive Director in 2013.

 She has been recognized by her peers as the Governor’s Choice for Small Cities Economic Developer of the Year and the SBDC State Star.
-She serves as chairwoman of the ND Association of Regional Councils and gubernatorial appointments to the ND Rural Development Council and ND Council on the Arts.
-She also serves on the Board of Directors of the Pembina Gorge Foundation and Rendezvous Region.
+She serves as chairwoman of the ND Association of Regional Councils.
+In the past, she has served on ND Rural Development Council, ND Council on the Arts, Pembina Gorge Foundation and Rendezvous Region.

 Lori Estad